miso-lims/miso-lims/docs/user_manual/sequencer_runs.md

 {% assign sub = sub | plus: 1 %}
-{% include userman-heading.md section=page.section sub=sub title="Automatically Populate Runs using RunScanner" %}
+{% include userman-heading.md section=page.section sub=sub title="Automatically Populate Runs using Run Scanner" %}

-RunScanner is software that monitors your sequencer run directories and provides information about the runs.
-MISO can be configured to talk to RunScanner and automatically add and update runs based on its data.
-For more information about RunScanner, see the [Related Software - RunScanner](related_software#runscanner) section.
+Run Scanner is software that monitors your sequencer run directories and provides information about the runs.
+MISO can be configured to talk to Run Scanner and automatically add and update runs based on its data.
+For more information about Run Scanner, see the [Related Software - Run Scanner](related_software#run_scanner) section.

 {% include userman-toplink.md %}